-- There will be no WIAA athletics at any member school from Wednesday, March 18, 2020, to Monday, April 6, 2020.
-(This will be updated as information becomes available.)
-NOTE: On March 17 in an executive order from the Governor's office, it states: "All schools should remain closed for instructional and extracurricular activities for the duration of the public health emergency or until a subsequent order lifts this specific restriction." https://evers.wi.gov/Documents/COVID19/UPDATEDOrder10People.pdf
+- There will be no WIAA athletics at any member school from Wednesday, March 18, 2020, to Wednesday, July 1.
+NOTE: On May 13, 2020 in a Wisconsin Supreme Court Decision, it "Public and private K-12 schools shall remain closed for pupil instruction and extracurricular activities for the remainder of the 2019-2020 school year." https://www.wicourts.gov/sc/opinion/DisplayDocument.pdf?content=pdf&seqNo=260868

 - This includes all participation including, but not limited to training, practices, scrimmages, and contests.